 The Breaking Point

-"I was at a really, really low point in my life about two years ago," she admitted to Interview Magazine.
+"I was at a really, really low point in my life about two years ago," she told Interview Magazine in 2024.
 "So I was writing very few optimistic love songs."

 Then came Taylor Swift's Eras Tour.
-Opening for Swift exposed Carpenter to stadium-sized audiences and gave her proximity to the blueprint for sustainable superstardom.
-During a 10-day break in France, Carpenter wrote "Espresso" in a ghost town with one little creperie.
+Opening for Swift through 2023–2024 gave Carpenter stadium-sized audiences and a two-decade master class in how a career sustains itself.
+During a 10-day tour break in France, she wrote "Espresso" in a beautiful studio just outside Paris — sleeping rooms upstairs, one little creperie down the road.
+The melody locked in within 20 minutes.
 "I had my shot of espresso, and then I might have had some champagne, and before I knew it the song was written."

 "I do feel like the timing wasn't a coincidence," she told Rolling Stone.
 "Because I've always felt a really weird relationship with the universe, and I always felt like it was going to work out.
 But I also feel at the same time, 'How the fuck did that all happen?'"